TheArturthur/CoppermindScraper/Cosmere/Cytoverse.md

- by  Sam Green  Cover of the British edition of *Skyward* This page or section needs to be updated with new information for *Cytonic*!Be aware that in its current state, it may not include all additional content yet.
+ by  Sam Green  Cover of the British edition of *Skyward* This page or section needs to be updated with new information for *Cytonic* and *Defiant*!Be aware that in its current state, it may not include all additional content yet.

 The **Cytoverse** is the setting of *Defending Elysium* and the [[Skyward (series)\|Skyward series]].
 It is our own world, albeit in the far future; as such, it is not part of the [[Cosmere\|cosmere]].
 Alongside [[Earth (Skyward)\|Earth]] and humanity, it contains numerous spacefaring species, all of which share a magic system known as [[Cytonics\|cytonics]], which is what the universe is named after.